 - Provide Emotional Support

-Discover the Best Way to Engage Employees & Build a Culture of Trust!Register for my webinar now
+Discover the Best Way to Engage Employees & Build a Culture of Trust!Order my recording now

 Thomas M. Eden, III

 Partner, Constangy, Brooks, Smith & Prophete, LLP

 Tommy Eden's law practice is principally in the areas of Management Labor and Employment Law; Drug Testing Law (DOT Regulated and Non-Regulated) throughout the United States; defense of employers in federal court in all aspects of employment litigation including claims under Title VII, ADA, FMLA, FLSA, ADEA, and retaliatory discharge actions; defense of employers in charges brought with the EEOC, Wage and Hour Division, National Labor Relations Board, and the Department of Labor; and litigation over employee benefits under ERISA.
 He also counsels employers on Immigration compliance under the Alabama Immigration Act and conducting I-9 audits under the Federal Immigration Act.